 Enrollment invitations are sent and accepted until classes are full.
-The enrollment process includes both parents' signatures acknowledging the understanding of the \$1,100.00 disenrollment fee, payment of a non-refundable, non-transferrable registration fee, a tuition deposit, progress reports, IEP forms, explanation of the screening process for preschool through fifth grade, and enrollment in FACTS, our automatic payment system.
-The tuition deposit is applied to the first installment payment and is not refundable or transferrable.
+The enrollment process includes both parents' signatures acknowledging the understanding of the \$1,200.00 disenrollment fee, payment of a non-refundable, non-transferrable registration fee, progress reports, IEP forms, explanation of the screening process for preschool through sixth grade, and enrollment in FACTS, our automatic payment system.
 You can access submitted enrollment packets via your Family Portal.